ssbc/ssb-config/README.md

   - `noauth` - no encryption, any connection via `noauth` is considered authorized. **use only with `device` scope or unix socket**
 - `port` *(integer)*
 - `host` *(string)* only relevant for ...
 TODO
-- `scope` *(string|array(string))* scope determins the set of network interfaces to bind the server to, and getAddress(scope) returns the relavant addresses.
-If scope is an array, then the server will bind to all the selected ports. default is `["device", "local", "public"]`. applies directly to tcp based transports (net, ws) but for other transports (unix, tor) is still important, because `getAddress('device')` should return a `unix`  transport (if configured) because you can only connect to unix sockets if you have fs access, likewise, `onion` should be in the public scope, because you can connect to it over the internet.
+- `scope` *(string|array(string))* scope determines the set of network interfaces to bind the server to.
+If scope is an array, then the server will bind to all the selected ports.
+See more about scopes below.
-  - `local` - bind only to _local network_ i.e. wifi/lan (alias: `private`)
-  - `public` - bind to public ip address (it's likely you do not have a public address on an end device, but some networks do)
-  - `device` - "localhost". accessable only on the same device.

 - `external` *(array of strings)* ... for use in combination with public scope. this is the external domain given out as the address to peers.
 - `key` - used together with `cert` for ws plugin to run over TLS (wss).
 Needs to be a path to where the key is stored.
 - `cert` - used together with `key` for ws plugin to run over TLS (wss).
 Needs to be a path to where the certificate is stored.